Vinyzu/DiscordGenerator/README.md

-# DISCOCK
+# DISLOCK

-DISCOCK is the most advanced Discord Browser Generator.
+DISLOCK is the most advanced Discord Browser Generator.

 It is capable of generating Unlocked Tokens for free by Using AI.
-DISCOCK is currently undetected by Discord because its Human Emulation.
+DISLOCK is currently undetected by Discord because its Human Emulation.

 You will have to use HQ Proxies/IPs to get unlocked tokens.